theitguy107/ADUserComputer/README.md

 # ADUserComputer

-Locates an end user's computer in Active Directory (full name required to be entered into the Description properties field), and opens a remote PowerShell session to it.
+This module automates the process of locating an end user's computer name in PowerShell and opening a remote PowerShell session to it.
+It requires that your computer names in Active Directory have the end user's full name in the Description field in the computer properties.

+## Prerequisites

+* PowerShell 5.1 or greater (May also work on version 3.0 and higher, but I have not tested it.)
+* Active Directory PowerShell Module
+* End user full name entered into the description field of their computername in Active Directory.

+## Installing
+Use this command to install the module from PowerShell Gallery.

+Install-Module -Name CredSSPSession